charlesfrye/minimodal/README.md

 ## Features

 - gRPC-based Communication: Utilizes gRPC for client-server communication, just like big girl Modal.
-- Remote Python Execution: Sends Python functions and their arguments from client to server for execution., just like big girl Modal
+- Remote Python Execution: Sends Python functions and their arguments from client to server for execution, just like big girl Modal
-- Concurrency Handling: Leverages `concurrent.futures` for parallel processing on the server, much less dank than big girl Modal.

 ## Video